-Eligible high school juniors and seniors may enroll in university courses.
+Eligible high school students may enroll in university courses as dual enrollment students while in their junior and senior year of high school.
 Registration forms are available from high school guidance counselors and the Office of Admissions.
 High school guidance counselors are responsible for determining student and course eligibility for school district state funding.
 The Admissions Committee determines eligibility for home-schooled students interested in dual enrollment at the university.
 Dual-enrolled students are responsible for all tuition and registration fees not covered by school district state funding.